-Use only the Power Adapter of GME Technology (Shenzhen) Co., Itd with model number: GME24A - 120200FDS2.
-See also number 4 in the package contents above.
-This applies to all three cameras (CM70-IP, CM71-IP, CM73-IP).
+Use only the Power Adapter of GME Technology (Shenzhen) Co., Itd with model number: GME24A -120200FDS2 in combination with the CM93 camera.
 Using another Power Adapter may lead to injury and/or damage to the product.
+See the picture of the Power Adapter label at the left: